openstack/kayobe/doc/source/deployment.rst

 ================

 The physical network can be managed by Kayobe, which uses Ansible's network modules.
-Currently Dell Network OS 6 and Dell Network OS 9 switches are supported but this could easily be extended.
+Currently the most popular switches for cloud infrastructure are supported but this could easily be extended.
 To provision the physical network::